etsyganenko/IDPHomework/README.md

 ## License

-Alamofire is released under the MIT license.
+Tabata SDK is released under the MIT license.
 See LICENSE for details.